 The total thickness of surface and subsoil layers readily penetrated by crop roots is considered to be the thickness of the rooting zone.
-Dense hardpan, clay pan, rock, a seasonally high water table, or other unfavorable conditions may limit the rooting zone.
-Rooting zone thickness is described as follows:
+Dense hardpan, clay pan, rock, a seasonally high water table (under natural conditions, i.e., without artificial drainage), or other unfavorable conditions may limit the rooting zone.
+Occurrence of roots at a given depth is not a good indicator, because there may be artificial drainage in place, and/or the roots may be those of weeds or other non-agronomic plants that are not the primary consideration in land judging.
+Rooting zone thickness is described in Table 2.